 Meet with an Attorney

-It is critical to meet with an Omaha attorney as soon as possible after a crash.
+It is critical to meet with an Omaha personal injury lawyer as soon as possible after a crash.
 An experienced lawyer will inform you of your legal rights and options and help you navigate complex insurance and liability issues.

-If the at-fault driver has no insurance or only carries the state minimum of $25,000 for liability, your attorney will need to look for other sources of compensation, often involving your own insurance coverage.
-In situations where the at-fault drive has insufficient insurance, and your Underinsured coverage does not fully cover your damages, our skilled legal team will give you a thorough and clear picture of any additional sources of compensation.
+If the at-fault driver has no collision coverage or only carries the state minimum of $25,000 for liability, your attorney will need to look for other sources of compensation, often involving your own insurance coverage.
+In situations where the at-fault driver has insufficient insurance, and your Underinsured coverage does not fully cover your damages, our skilled legal team will give you a thorough and clear picture of any additional sources of compensation.

 Negligent Third Parties